winitzki/scall/tutorial/programming_dhall.md

 generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.

+The hylomorphism's argument has type `GFix F`.
 However, it is impossible to assure up front that a given data structure of type `GFix F` in fact has only a finite recursion depth.
-So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
+So, the termination of the hylomorphism is in general not guaranteed.
-A function with the type signature of `hylo` cannot be implemented in Dhall.
+As a result, no function with the type signature of `hylo` can be implemented in Dhall.

 ### Depth-bounded hylomorphisms

-Implementing hylomorphism-like functions in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
+What we _can_ do is to implelment functions with type signatures similar to those of a hylomorphism, but with extra arguments that explicitly ensure termination.

 One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value.
 The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
 If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.

-To show how that works, we begin with the Haskell code for the depth-bounded hylomorphism.
+To show how that works, we begin with Haskell code for the depth-bounded hylomorphism.
 Then we will translate that code to Dhall.

-The idea of depth-bounded hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
+The idea of depth-bounded hylomorphisms is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
-To be able to do that, we begin by setting `h = stopgap`, where a value `stopgap : t → r` must be supplied.
+To be able to do that, we begin by choosing some initial value for `h`.
 Then we expand the recursive definition repeatedly, up to the given depth bound.
-For convenience, let us denote the intermediate results by `h_1`, `h_2`, `h_3`, ...:
+We denote the initial value of `h` by `stopgap` and the intermediate results by `h_1`, `h_2`, `h_3`, ...:

 ```haskell
 h_0 = stopgap